Installation manual Zivver OWA add-in

 • [*.]zivver.com

-• Allow pop-ups in the browser for these exact URL’s.
-Read more about PopupsAllowedForUrls in Edge (this setting is identical in Chrome)
+• Allow pop-ups in the browser for the exact URLs listed below.
+Read more about PopupsAllowedForUrls in Edge (this setting is identical in Chrome):

 • [*.]office.com